craftingcity/The-Known-World/Game Notes/Prenotes/Prenotes Mar 27 22.md

 ## During Game

 kinda a slush / rp session; the spider fight was fun, but it only took 1.2 rounds, i introduced the crew. it looks like the party may have to use 1/2 rations - see starvation - while W, K, and B are traveling with the party.
-Gudliva is still sick and getting worse (but will su)
+Gudliva is still sick and getting worse (but will survive bc of the tincture).

+Krenzo knows that the party has a Bag of Holding.
+Wyruq ingratiated himself with Grod.